 Richard Mosse to begin his residency and art commission

 Richard Mosse presents Tristes Tropiques at Jack Shainman Gallery – a series of large-scale photographic maps capturing the environmental damage in the Amazon rainforest.
-In connection with this work, Mosse will start his remote residency at CERN in spring, which will lead to an art commission.
+In connection with this work, Mosse will start his remote residency at CERN next fall, which will lead to an art commission.

 Irish photographer Richard Mosse pushes the boundaries of what is possible in documentary photography.
 A decade ago, Moose broke into the public with his photographic series Infra, investigating the conflict in the Democratic Republic of Congo.
 The collection of images were captured with Kodak Aerochrome, a discontinued reconnaissance infrared film once used for military surveillance.
 Interested in the 'unseen' and in registering invisible life forms, Mosse continued his exploration of infrared film technologies as a way to tell complex documentary narratives.
 For the photographic series Incoming, Mosse followed the impossible journey of refugees unfolding across Europe, the Middle East and North Africa.
 Using a military-grade camera designed for long-range border surveillance, Mosse attempts to confront the viewer with how governments represent – and therefore regard – the refugee.